magical-paperclip/emplode/README.md

 <<<<<<< HEAD
 - wrecking stick on a chain that u can swing around
 =======
-- wrecking ball that you can drag around to smash stuff
+- wrecking ball(stick) that you can drag around to smash stuff
+- the textbox in the end is supposed to be clipped ( it sort of throws away / burns the thing that ur angry about)
+-
 **anxiety mode:**
 - journal that saves automatically
 - just type and let it out, no pressure